 The Compliance Function is responsible for the assessment required to assure that the remuneration policies are compliant with the law, with the Company's Statute, and with other rules, including legal and reputational risks, typical in the relationship with the client.

 The Internal Audit Function verifies at least annually, the compliance of the approved remuneration practices and policies with the regulations for the industry.

-The Human Resources Function, in concert with the Group function in charge, guarantees the support and know-how necessary to define the remuneration policies.
+The Human Capital function guarantees the support and know-how necessary to define the remuneration policies.